 Anyone who suffers from Plantar Fasciitis knows how painful it can be.
-But, thankfully, there are lots of sneakers for plantar fasciitis which can make sure your feet are both comfortable AND stylish.
+But, thankfully, you’ll find the best sneakers for plantar fasciitis in this article – to make sure your feet are both comfortable AND stylish.

-Whether you are looking for sneakers to add some comfort and style to your everyday outfits, or you need athletic shoes for running or sports, there are plenty of great options here.
+Whether you are looking for sneakers to add some comfort and style to your everyday outfits, or you need the bet running shoes for plantar fasciitis, there are plenty of great options here.

 What is plantar fasciitis